Keshaunj/solana-dapp/planning.md

-# Project Plan: Solana dApp with React Frontend and Flask Backend
+# Project Plan: Solana dApp with React Frontend and Express Backend

 ## Project Overview
 This project involves creating a decentralized application (dApp) that allows users to send and receive tokens on the Solana blockchain.
-The application will have a **React** frontend and a **Flask** backend.
+The application will have a **React** frontend and an **Express.js** backend.
 Both components will be in the same repository and will be designed to communicate seamlessly.

 ---